JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 10: Move Funds

-You will need to fund your payment by moving funds from the funding pot for the colony to the funding pot for the payment.
-Each domain, task and payment within a colony has its own funding pot in order to ensure funds are secured for each.
+Next, you will need to fund your payment by moving funds from the funding pot for the colony to the funding pot for the payment.
+Each payment within a colony has its own funding pot in order to ensure funds are secured for that payment.

 Add the following code below `// Step 10: Move Funds`: